NAUMathStat/seminars/mathseminar.md

 Note that talks are listed in reverse chronological order.

+### A Persistence-based distribution test

+**Dates:** Thursday, September 28

+**Speaker:** Rachel Neville (NAU)

+**Abstract:** A classical statistical problem is determining whether data is samples from the same probability distribution.
+When data is high dimensional, this can prove particularly challenging.
+I'll discuss an approach this problem using summaries of topological information about the data.
+Along the way, I'll note some interesting connections with work on minimal spanning trees and fractal dimensions.
+This culminates in a proposed persistence-based test for comparing samples.
+Some of this is joint work with John Leland.

 ### Some quotients of exterior algebras and Grassmann geometry

 **Dates:** Thursday, September 14; Thursday, September 21